mattsears18/visual-eyes/README.md

 ## Quick Start

-1. After installing visual-eyes (see installation instructions above), launch the app and navigate to: http://localhost:3000
+1. After installing Visual Eyes (see installation instructions above), launch the app and navigate to: http://localhost:3000
 2. Register for an account (top right corner of the app).
 3. Create a `study` with at least one eye tracking data file.